ameyakarnad/HowAmericaFlies/edav_howamericaflies.md

 ![](edav_howamericaflies_files/figure-markdown_github/unnamed-chunk-4-1.png)

--   We see that some airlines are the only major option at a specific airport.
--   For ex: In Atlanta most of the flights are operated by Delta, while in Dallas and Seattle, American Airlines is the biggest operatr.
+-   We see that some airlines are the only major option at a specific airport.For ex: In Atlanta most of the flights are operated by Delta, while in Dallas and Seattle, American Airlines is the biggest operator.
 -   In Phoenix, Los Angles and San Francisco there is no single largest airline.
+More Options to choose from.

 ### Figure 4.2.2: Exploring patterns in Airline Routes ?